Biosecurity and Plant Health Policy

 Biosecurity is always changing and moving forwards.
 Provender Nurseries will achieve this by the following;

-- Provender Nurseries directors and management team working closely together and sharing the responsibilities for biosecurity & plant health, from buying in stock to the despatch of stock and having this as a main topic of the managers meetings.
+- Provender Nurseries directors and management team working closely together and sharing the responsibilities for biosecurity & plant health, from buying in stock to the despatch of stock and having this as a main topic in manager meetings.

-- Involving all the staff from full time, part time, student work experience, office to nursery staff being on board with the biosecurity & plant health policy.
+- Involving all staff; full time, part-time, student work experience, office based to those working on the nursery.
+It is important that all staff are on board and informed with our biosecurity & plant health policy.

 - Continued staff training and development.

-- Comply with all new and old legislation brought in by government bodies.
+- Complying with all new and old legislation brought in by government bodies.

 - To review this Policy on a monthly basis.